 If you're visiting San Juan for more than three days, I highly recommend getting out of Puerto Rico's capital and exploring other parts of the island.
 The good news is, you don't have to take an expensive tour group to see some of Puerto Rico's greatest assets.
 Here are just a few ideas to get you going.

-Of course, visiting any one of Puerto Rico's myriad beaches can make for a fun day trip away from the city, but as there is plenty of beachfront in San Juan, it's been left off this list of cheap excursions.
+Visiting any one of Puerto Rico's myriad beaches can make for a fun day trip away from the city, but as there is plenty of beachfront in San Juan, it's been left off this list of cheap excursions.

 There is a cheap way to get to the wonderful islands of Vieques and Culebra, but it will take you a while.
 Here's the four-step process: